Twig Adventures

 0605-1220

-(An aside, this long-overdue post is about my last day on the AZT and of a very long 2019 hiking season.
+This post is about my last day on the AZT and of a very long 2019 hiking season.
 Between the CDT and AZT, I calculated that I hiked around 3,500 miles.
 This is not including all the day hiking and short segments I did in Florida and Colorado, which probably brings my total to around 3,800 miles.
-I will follow up with summary posts but in the meantime, enjoy this last day, as I did).
+I will follow up with summary posts but in the meantime, enjoy this last day, as I did.

-It’s very quiet overnight and I have one of the best night’s sleep, ever.
-I’m right about the condensation though.
-My tent hasn’t been this wet inside and out in over a month.
-It’s not the worst though and I know everything will dry very quickly when I air it mid-day.
-The trail is also wet.
-The overgrowth leaves condensation all over my legs and for the first time on the AZT, I have slightly wet feet.
-We climb just a little ways and come to a trail junction leading to Miller Peak at 9466′.
-It’s only another half mile to the top and we have tons of time, so heck yeah, let’s do another side trip.
-Getting up to this highest point for the entire Arizona Trail is the perfect way to finish.
+It was very quiet overnight and I had one of the best night’s sleep, ever.
+I was right about the condensation, though.
+My tent hadn’t been so wet inside and out in over a month.
+It wasn’t the worst though and I knew everything would dry very quickly when I aired it mid-day.
+The trail was also wet.
+The overgrowth delivered the condensation to my legs and for the first time on the AZT, I had slightly wet feet.
+I climbed just a little ways and came to a trail junction leading to Miller Peak at 9466′.
+It was only another half mile to the top and I had tons of time, so heck yeah, it went for another side trip.
+Getting up to this highest point for the entire Arizona Trail was the perfect way to finish.

-What a great decision since the views at the top are some of the best.
-The sun has just come up and the clouds are beautiful.
-Sky islands dot the landscape as far as the eye can see.
-I almost feel like I can see where I started the CDT in the New Mexico bootheel, only about 100 miles distant.
-Looking at all the mountains to the south, we feel compelled to keep going.
-Too bad politics and strife make that so difficult.
+The views at the top were some of the best.
+The sun had just come up and the clouds were beautiful.
+Sky islands dotted the landscape as far as the eye could see.
+I almost thought I could see where I started the CDT in the New Mexico bootheel, only about 100 miles distant.
+Looking at all the mountains to the south, I felt compelled to keep going.
+Too bad politics and strife would make that very difficult.
 I’m so lucky to live a country where I can hike freely and safely for so many thousands of miles.
 There’s really no other place on earth where one can so easily see all these magnificent landscapes, walk seemingly endless trails and enjoy living in the wilderness relatively worry-free, especially as a solo female.
-This, walking through so much of the country, has made me proud to be an American.
+This, walking through so much of my country, made me proud to be an American.

-I’d like to stay up here awhile longer but it’s a little too chilly.
-We head down down down towards the trailhead at Montezuma pass.
-The trail continues to be overgrown but all the switchbacks cut into the rock indicate it’s a trail that’s been established for a long time.
-There are remnant slabs of concrete at the top of the peak, so I assume the trail was built to access the former structure…perhaps an old fort or lookout for the nearby army base?
+I wanted to stay forever but it was a little too chilly.
+So I headed down down down towards the trailhead at Montezuma pass.
+The trail continued to be overgrown but all the switchbacks cut into the rock indicated that it was a trail that had been established for a long time.
+There were remnant slabs of concrete at the top of the peak, so I assume the trail was built to access the former structure…perhaps an old fort or lookout for the nearby army base?

-At the pass, we commandeer some picnic tables in order to explode our packs and yard-sale our gear.
-It feels good to spread it all out…the last time I will have to do so.
-I make some coffee, using the last of my gas canister.
-I text Jon and nail down our rendezvous.
-He wants to meet us with beers at the border but we’re not sure if he can make it from the road to the trailhead.
-We’ll find out shortly.
-We relax at the scenic overlook, watching tourists come and go.
-This delayed finish feels a bit off but then so did this whole hike.
-I’m not feeling the overwhelming joy and sense of accomplishment that came at the end of the PCT.
-Maybe it’s just been a little too much after the CDT.
-Maybe I shouldn’t have tried to combine them.
-The CDT experience was very overpowering…perhaps I needed more separation to give the AZT its own special timeline.
-Regardless, it’s been a lot of fun and an interesting trail.
+At the pass, I took over a picnic table in order to explode my pack and yard-sale my gear.
+It felt good to spread it all out…the last time I would have to do so.
+I made some coffee, using the last of my gas canister.
+I texted Jon and nailed down our rendezvous.
+He wanted to meet me with beers at the border but I wasn’t sure if he could make it from the road to the trailhead.
+We’d find out shortly.
+I relaxed at the scenic overlook, watching tourists come and go.
+This delayed finish felt a bit off but then, so did the whole hike.
+I wasn’t feeling the overwhelming joy and sense of accomplishment that I felt at the end of the PCT.
+Maybe it was just too much after the CDT.
+Maybe I shouldn’t have tried to combine the 2 hikes.
+The CDT experience was very overpowering…perhaps I needed more separation to give the AZT its own special consideration.
+Regardless, it still had been a fun and interesting trail.
+(Spoiler Alert: I probably was feeling off because I had a blood clot in my brain, but didn’t know it yet).

-We decide to wait until Jon gets to the pass so that we can confirm our plans.
-He arrives along with his friend Randy, just as expected.
-Stellar and I begin the last mile+ down to the border while they try to drive the road.
-We can see this road from the pass and it looks like its good.
-The last bit of the trail goes by fast and we shortly come to the monument.
-It sits on the other side of a simple barbed-wire fence that has been cut and tied open, allowing easy access to the monument.
-It’s pretty funny to see this level of border “security” in times of the “wall.”
-They need to work on this section a little still, I guess.
+I decided to wait until Jon got to the pass so that I could confirm our plans.
+He arrived along with his friend Randy, just as expected.
+I begin the last mile+ down to the border while they tried to drive the road along the border.
+We could see this road from the pass and it looked viable.
+The last bit of the trail went by fast and shortly I came to the monument.
+It sat on the other side of a simple barbed-wire fence that had been cut and tied open, allowing easy access to the monument.
+It was pretty funny to see this level of border “security” in times of the “wall.”
+They still needed to work on this section a little, I guess.
+(A wall was since constructed right up to this point, then abandoned.)

-Looking west along the border, from the Mexican perspective, down towards where we hope to meet up with out ride.
+Looking west along the border, from the Mexican perspective, down towards where I hoped to meet up with my ride.

-Standing on the monument, I feel happy but very little else.
-For the second year in a row, I have hiked all the way from Canada to Mexico.
-But it doesn’t feel like it.
+Standing on the monument, I felt happy but very little else.
+For the second year in a row, I hiked all the way from Canada to Mexico.
+But it didn’t feel like it.
 This season has been a lot more drawn out and convoluted.
-But hey, I hiked all of the Arizona Trail and things do feel like they have come full circle since I first saw it a year ago, visiting Jon after finishing the PCT.
-I’m glad to have done it.
+But hey, I hiked all of the Arizona Trail and things did feel like they had come full circle since I first saw it a year ago, visiting Jon after finishing the PCT.
+I was glad I did it.

-Not wanting to get in the line of fire of anymore hunters, we decide to just walk the road back to the pass.
-This will add many more miles but we hope to either get a text to Jon or get a ride from the hunters.
-We walk for a few miles along the border and then north where it turns back towards the pass.
-We do manage to get in touch with Jon, who drives back down from the pass to pick us up…at least he followed the back-up plan.
+So I decided to just walk the road back to the pass.
+This would add many more miles but I hoped to either get a text to Jon or get a ride from the hunters.
+I walked for a few miles along the border and then north to where it turned back towards the pass.
+I managed to get in touch with Jon, who drove back down from the pass to pick me up…at least he followed the plan!

-On the way to Sierra Vista, we catch up to Dani along the road and share another beer with her.
-We all agree to met at a Mexican restaurant in town.
-There we find Lake Placid Dan (who we met on the trail about a week ago) plus another thru-hiker, Gardener.
-A trail angel named Dar drives from Tuscon to give them all a ride back to her house.
-She runs a hiker hut in her backyard.
-I wish that we could visit her place but at least we get to meet her at the restaurant.
-It’s a fun and festive way to celebrate the end of the trail.
+On the way to Sierra Vista, we caught up to Dani along the road and shared another beer with her.
+We all agreed to meet at a Mexican restaurant in town.
+There we found Lake Placid Dan (who I met on the trail about a week before) plus another thru-hiker, Gardener.
+A trail angel named Dar drove from Tuscon to give them all a ride back to her house.
+She was running a hiker hut in her backyard.
+I wished that we could visit her place but at least we got to meet her at the restaurant.
+It was a fun and festive way to celebrate the end of the trail.

 Again, a huge thanks to Jon and Dar for being such great trail angels and helping us thru-hikers and bikers find our way back to civilization.
-Jon even buys lunch for everyone, despite a lot of protest.
-After lunch, we drive a few hours to his house, where I’ll be relaxing for a couple days.
-And that’s it.
+Jon even bought lunch for everyone, despite a lot of protest.
+After lunch, we drove a few hours to his house, where I’d be relaxing for a couple days.
+And that was it.
 The Arizona Trail.
 About 800 miles, 34 days, and some of the best trail angels and magic in the universe.
 Thanks for sharing in the adventure.

 Leave a Reply